diwo/soldat-ElementRPG/README.md

 ElementRPG is an game mod for [Soldat](https://www.soldat.pl/) where players can level up and acquire abilities to enhance their combat abilities.

-If you just want to play it on a public server, join:
-`soldat://dickson.io:23073/`

 # Installation

 1. Copy or symlink the `scripts/ElementRPG/` directory into the `scripts/`